The Distance Between Us

 Is it any good?

-This has the elements of a gripping story: Class tension, a dashing leading man -- and even the creepy doll store makes for a compelling backdrop.
-But excessive storylines and characters make it hard for readers to really focus on the book's central tension: a poor girl worried she's being used by the rich boy she's falling for.
+This has the elements of a gripping story -- even the creepy doll store makes for a compelling backdrop -- but it suffers from excessive story lines and characters.
+This makes it hard for readers to really focus on the book's central tension: a poor girl worried she's being used by the rich boy she's falling for.
 Between the failing store, her mother's recent secretive behavior, the lead singer of a local band, who also has his eye on Caymen, Xander's snotty rich friend -- and a last-minute twist about her mother's background that really throws everything up in the air, the plot seems both crowded and contrived.
 Even so, there are some cute scenes between Caymen and Xander -- and some sweet smooches -- so romantic readers may still find enough here to keep them interested.

 Families can talk about...